richarddanipog/home-assignment/README.md

     BASIC_AUTH_USER=admin
     BASIC_AUTH_PASSWORD=123456

+** If you don't have Virus Total apiKey or WhoIs apiKey, contact me and I will send you your mine.

 Once you've got all the values for your .env file, you can run the code using docker:

     docker-compose up -d --build